collectiveaccess/CollectiveAccessManual/providence/user/configuration/configuration_file_syntax.md

 (www.collectiveaccess.org), then substitute the two values into the url key to create a valid URL.

-# Translating values into the user\'s current language
+## Translating Values into the User\'s Current Language

 Any scalar values can be tagged for translation into the user\'s preferred language by enclosing them in a translation marker, like so: